Adelaide Neilson: Early life

-Career

-When she was about 15 years old Neilson left her home and made her way to London.
+When she was about 15 years old Neilson secretly left her home and made her way to London.
 Soon after she reached London, she obtained employment because of her beauty, as a member of the ballet at one of the theatres, and in that way she began her professional career.
-Various romantic tales were printed concerning her way of life at that time.
+Various romantic tales were later printed concerning her way of life at that time.

+Marriage

 She married Philip Henry Lee, the son of a clergyman resident at Stoke Bruerne, Northamptonshire, on 30 November 1864 at St. Mary's Church, Newington, Surrey using the name Lilian Adelaide Lizon.
-At her later adult baptism at St. Peter's Church, Leeds on 30 December 1866 (born 3 March 1848) she was also named Lilian Adelaide Lizon, daughter of Pierre and Annie Lizon of St. Peters Square, and Pierre's quality being described as gentleman.
+She was 16 or 17 years old at the time of her marriage.
+At her later adult baptism at St. Peter's Church, Leeds on 30 December 1866 (born 3 March 1848) she claimed to be named Lilian Adelaide Lizon, daughter of the Spanish couple Pierre and Annie Lizon of St. Peters Square, and Pierre's quality being described as gentleman.